 The companies claim that they are protected under the 2018 Hemp Farming act (a standalone bill that’s part of the much larger U.S. Farm Bill), which indeed legalizes commercial hemp cultivation and sale in the United States.

 And what’s more, we’ve scoured the net and have yet to come across an instance of a Georgia resident (or retail company) that has been arrested for the possession of CBD oil without an ID card.
 In fact, according to at least one Georgia law firm (see below for reference), CBD oil that is derived from hemp is:

 - Legal in all 50 states (as long as it contains little to no THC)

 - Available to everyone in Georgia, without a prescription

-Remember, with a valid “low THC oil” card, patients in Georgia may legally possess up to 20 oz of cannabis oil that contains up to 5% THC (as long as the CBD content is the same amount or higher).
+With a valid “low THC oil” card, patients in Georgia may legally possess up to 20 oz of cannabis oil that contains up to 5% THC (as long as the CBD content is the same amount or higher).

-For reference, most CBD hemp oils that you would buy online will contain anywhere between 2-3% CBD, and less than 0.3% THC.
+For reference, most CBD hemp oils that you buy online will contain anywhere between 2-3% CBD, and less than 0.3% THC.
 In other words, the “medical” CBD oils are much more potent, generally speaking.

 This is especially true considering that the majority of Georgia residents have already approved of a more “widespread” medical marijuana program; 77% of participants in a recent survey, for example, claimed that they would not be opposed to laws allowing for the licensed production and distribution of medical cannabis.